synapticon/ethernet_client_examples/README.md

 This repository contains ethernet_client, a static C++ library for communicating with SOMANET Integro devices, along with usage examples.

+You can find more information about this library in our [official documentation](https://synapticon.github.io/motion_master/md_libs_ethernet_client_README.html).

 ## Building on Windows 11

 **Required Software:**